 Here are some benefits of using agile for software development:

-Improved Quality: Using agile, the team focuses on high-quality development, dividing the whole project into small sprints.
-By producing continuous builds and testing during each iteration, agile development teams create high-performing solutions.
+- Improved Quality: Using agile, the team focuses on high-quality development, dividing the project into small sprints.
+Agile development teams create high-performing solutions by producing continuous builds and testing during each iteration.

-Transparency: Using agile methodology, clients have the opportunity to stay involved in product development.
+- Transparency: Using agile methodology, clients can stay involved in product development.
 From prioritizing features to reviewing sessions and sprint planning – everything stays under their control, and they see the work in progress.
 That means no surprises later in the product launch cycle.

 What is a Distributed Team?

-Distributed development refers to planning, building, and testing software with decentralized teams spread across different physical locations.
+Distributed development involves planning, building, and testing software with decentralized teams across different physical locations.
 The distributed software development team members can work on projects from any location using internet-based communication and collaboration tools.

 The Benefits of Distributed Teams

-Some of the benefits of creating distributed teams include:
+Some of the benefits of creating distributed teams include the following:

-Accessible Talent: Building a distributed software development team lets you cross physical boundaries when hiring talent.
-You can consider hiring talent from anywhere around the world to bring diverse talent together.
+- Accessible Talent: Building a distributed software development team lets you cross physical boundaries when hiring talent.
+You can consider hiring talent from anywhere worldwide to bring diverse talent together.

-Cost-Effective: The rates and salaries of developers vary according to their geographical areas.
+- Cost-Effective: The rates and salaries of developers vary according to their geographical areas.
 For example, a software developer’s average salary is around $100,000 in counties like the USA and UK.
-However, in many other countries worldwide, you can hire competent developers working on an annual salary of less than $30,000.
+However, in many other countries, you can hire competent developers with an annual salary of less than $30,000.

-Increased Productivity: In a distributed working environment, the chances of losing a valuable member of the team are significantly less due to several reasons.
-Many studies show that employees working in a distributed environment perform better, take less sick leaves, and get the work done faster – a win-win for all.
+- Increased Productivity: In a distributed working environment, the chances of losing a valuable team member are significantly less due to several reasons.
+Many studies show that employees working in a distributed environment perform better, take fewer sick leaves, and get the work done faster – a win-win for all.

 Can Agile and Distributed Teams Co-exist?